ChangwuHuang/ChangwuHuang_OldVersion.github.io/_pages/about.md

 Through my educational pursuits and professional experiences, I have cultivated a robust interdisciplinary research background.
 During my doctoral studies, I specialized in applying AI techniques (e.g., machine learning and evolutionary algorithms) to address engineering problems, particularly uncertainty analysis, material parameter identification, and fatigue damage analysis in mechanical engineering.
 Transitioning into my postdoctoral role from March 2018 to September 2020, I concentrated on the automatic algorithm configuration for AI algorithms, specifically for evolutionary algorithms and other intelligent optimization algorithms.
 Since late 2020, my research trajectory has evolved towards the areas of AI ethics and trustworthy AI, which are not only current global research trends but also pivotal future developmental directions of AI.
 At present, my research is centered on AI Ethics and Trustworthy AI, with a strong emphasis on essential ethical considerations including transparency, explainability, fairness, safety, and privacy.
 I have published more than 30 research papers with total <a href='https://scholar.google.com/citations?user=QRnmYfkAAAAJ'>google scholar citations <strong><span id='total_cit'>600+</span></strong></a>.

-- **AI Ethics** is an emerging multidisciplinary research field that investigates ethical issues and societal impacts arising from the design, development, implementation, and use of AI technologies.
+- <font color=blue>**AI Ethics**</font> is an emerging multidisciplinary research field that investigates ethical issues and societal impacts arising from the design, development, implementation, and use of AI technologies.
 My efforts span the exploration of Ethical Issues & Challenges in AI, Ethical Guidelines & Principles for AI, and AI Ethical Governance Practice.
-- **Trustworthy AI** aims to develop AI systems that are aligned with ethical principles (such as transparency, fairness, privacy, safety, security, accountability, etc.), fostering trust from users and society in AI technologies.
+- <font color=blue>**Trustworthy AI**</font> aims to develop AI systems that are aligned with ethical principles (such as transparency, fairness, privacy, safety, security, accountability, etc.), fostering trust from users and society in AI technologies.
 My research is centered on Explainable Machine Learning, Fairness-Aware Machine Learning, and Privacy-Preserving Machine Learning.
-- **Evolutionary Computation** is a computational methodology inspired by biological evolution and natural selection for addressing optimization and search problems.
+- <font color=blue>**Evolutionary Computation**</font> is a computational methodology inspired by biological evolution and natural selection for addressing optimization and search problems.
 My research involves Surrogate-Assisted Evolutionary Optimization, Automatic Algorithm Configuration (Parameter Tuning), and Surrogate Modeling in engineering tasks (e.g., uncertainty analysis, fatigue damage analysis, material parameter identification).